 Many younger fashion brands choose to manufacture their clothing in China due to the affordable cost of production.
 That’s why in this blog, we’re focusing specifically on how to register a trademark for a Made in China fashion brand, and what protections a Chinese trademark provides.
 Let’s get started.

-How to Register for a Copyright in China
+How to Register for a Fashion Design Copyright in China

 Like we mention above, in China, you need to hold a copyright for your brand before you can register for its trademark.